Our Corporate Philanthropy Practices

 — Wunderman Thompson Intelligence, Digital Sustainability

 We strive every day to use business for good and make the web more accessible, sustainable, and a better place for everyone.
-We have focused on digital sustainability for over a decade now and digital accessibility for even longer.
+We have focused on digital sustainability for over a decade now and web accessibility for even longer.

 Through webinars, books, and tools like Ecograder, education is the cornerstone of our work in these areas.
 Current trends show progress: